 Minimum Hair Length: 3 inches or 7 cm.

 Your hair will need to be at least 3 inches (7 cm) long to install tape-in hair extensions.
 Tapes are smaller than clips and are not as visible.
 Therefore, it needs slightly shorter hair to get all tapes properly attached.
 There are no other parts, just the tape.
-In addition to that, tape can be trimmed or cut into smaller pieces to make fusion work too.
+In addition to that, the tape can be trimmed or cut into smaller pieces to make fusion work too.
 Many stylists swear by them!
 These are the best hair extensions for short hair on a budget.

-Please note: some companies sell tape-in extensions with a standard tape.
+Please note: some companies sell tape-in extensions with standard tape.
 Maybe even at a lower price than in other stores.
 However, these extensions are not suited for women with shorter hair.
 It is important to go with the transparent tape, which means that the part that attaches to your hair blends perfectly with your own hair.